Mad Mike Hoare: Simba rebellion

 To the press, Hoare insisted that the 5 Commando were not mercenaries, but rather "volunteers" who were waging an idealistic struggle against Communism in the Congo.
-Tshombe paid the men of 5 Commando a sum of money equal to $1,100 U.S dollars per month.
+Tshombe paid the men of 5 Commando the equivalent of $1,100 U.S dollars per month.
 Hoare always argued that he was a "romantic" who was fighting in the Congo for martial "glory", and insisted that for him the money was irrelevant.
 Whatever may have been Hoare's motivation, his men showed rapacious greed in the Congo, being noted for their looting and a tendency to steal equipment from the United Nations forces in the Congo.
-Reflecting his pride in his Irish heritage, Hoare adopted a flying goose as the symbol of 5 Commando and called his men the Wild Geese after the famous Irish soldiers who fought for the Stuarts in exile in the 17th and 18th centuries.
-Hoare was known for coolness and courage under fire as he believed that the best way to inspire his men, some of whom wilted under fire, was to lead from the front.
-He crushed a mutiny in his commandoes by pistol-whipping the leader of the mutiny.
+Due to his pride in his Irish heritage, Hoare adopted a flying goose as the symbol of 5 Commando and called his men the Wild Geese after the famous Irish soldiers who fought for the Stuarts in exile during the 17th and 18th centuries.
+Hoare was known for coolness and courage under fire as he believed that the best way to inspire his men, some of whom wilted under fire, was to command from the front.
+He put a stop to a mutiny among his commandoes by pistol-whipping the commander of the mutiny.

-Hoare led his men south and then turned north in a swiftly moving offensive, supported with aircraft flown by Cuban emigres.
-A particular specialty for Hoare was hijacking boats to take up the Congo river as he set about rescuing hostages from the Simbas.
-The Simbas were badly disciplined, poorly trained, and often not armed with modern weapons, and for all these reasons, the well-armed, -trained, and -disciplined 5 Commando had a shattering impact on the Simba rebellion.
+Hoare brought his men south and then turned north in a swiftly moving offensive, assisted with aircraft flown by Cuban emigres.
+A particular specialty for Hoare was hijacking boats to take up the river Congo as he began rescuing hostages from the Simbas.
+The Simbas were badly disciplined, poorly trained, and often not armed with modern weapons, and for all these reasons, the well-armed, trained and disciplined 5 Commando had a great effect on the Simba rebellion.
 The British journalist A.J.
 Venter who covered the Congo crisis wrote as Hoare advanced, "the fighting grew progressively more brutal" with few prisoners taken.
-Hoare's advance was aided by the fact that the roads in the Congo left over from Belgian colonial rule were still usable in 1964-65.
+Hoare's advance was aided by the roads in the Congo remaining from Belgian colonial rule still being usable in 1964-65.
 Hoare's men tended to collect the heads of Simbas and stick them to the sides of their jeeps.